snovvcrash/mini-shell/README.md

 # mini-shell

-## A simplified assembly-implementation of linux shell based on *fork-exec-wait* concept.
+## A simplified assembly implementation of linux shell based on *fork-exec-wait* concept.

 ## How-to-use: